China excels in international education rankings, with its teenagers topping the tables in reading, mathematics and science.

 This starts from a very young age when they begin memorizing the many thousands of Chinese characters.
 This method of learning typically continues throughout primary school and into high school.

-Due to this deep-seated approach to memorizing, Chinese students can find it difficult to think outside the square, be creative and be able to critically analyse information.
+Due to this deep-seated approach to memorizing, Chinese students can find it difficult to think outside the square, be creative and critically analyze information.

 While many Western educators criticize this rote style of learning, it may actually contribute to Chinese students’ outperformance in less creative subjects like maths and science.

-Chinese teachers are generally strict and don’t play fun (educational) games in the classroom.
+Chinese teachers are generally strict and don’t play fun games in the classroom.

 Primary school teachers, in particular, can be very stony-faced.
 They want to be seen as the clear authority figure of the classroom; an instruction-giver of sorts.